Edward Olivares Player Props: Royals vs. Twins

 Edward Olivares At The Plate

-- Olivares is hitting .250 with two doubles, a triple, two home runs and four walks.
+- Olivares is batting .250 with two doubles, a triple, two home runs and four walks.

-- Olivares is batting .273 with one homer during his last outings and is on a six-game hitting streak.
+- Olivares enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .273 with one homer.

-- In 65.0% of his games this season (13 of 20), Olivares has picked up at least one hit, and in five of those games (25.0%) he recorded more than one.
+- In 65.0% of his 20 games this season, Olivares has picked up at least one hit.
+He's also had five multi-hit games.

-- He has gone deep in two of 20 games played this year, and in 2.6% of his plate appearances.
+- He has hit a long ball in two of 20 games played this year, and in 2.6% of his plate appearances.

 - In six games this season, Olivares has picked up an RBI, with more than one RBI once.